Open-Cascade-SAS/OCCT/samples/qt/OCCTOverview/ReadMe.md

 4. How to use the OCCT Overview application:
 ---------------------------------

-* To select a samples categogy use the *Category* menu.
+* To select a samples category use the *Category* menu.
 * To run concrete sample using the menu to the right of the category menu.
-* See on a souce code in the *Sample code* window. Сopy the code if needed.
+* See the source code in the *Sample code* window. Сopy the code if needed.
-* See on a sample output in the *Output* window if it exist.
+* See the sample output in the *Output* window if it exist.
 * Zoom, pan and rotate a geometry in the mail window using the mouse.

 See hints how to use the mouse in down hints panel.